Purdue-Space-Program/PSPL-6DOF/README.md

 This document details the use and the implementation of the 6-DoF model for PSP Liquids.
 This code is meant to be versatile and to be able to model a variety of rockets, from small scale solids to large scale liquid systems.
 The primary use case of the code is to run the modeling for the PSP Liquids launch vehicles, but is more generally capable.
 This represents over 4000 lines of code and several years of combined effort.

 This code is intended to be dynamic and model a variety of different rocket characteristics in a general way.
-This code is also intended to model sensors and other characteristics neccesary for GNC of the rocket.
+This code is also intended to model sensors and other characteristics necessary for GNC of the rocket.

 This document will not dive deeply into the methodology and mathematics behind the model.
 For that, please refer to our 'Flight Dynamics Bible' book series, which covers these topics in great depth:
 - [Volume I](https://www.overleaf.com/read/cgjkwxwwzxmc#1818cf)